SpaghetMeNot/uvfactory/docs/extra_tools.md

 ### Output Attributes

-- **UV Seam.** The seam attribute to write to.
+- **UV Seam.** The edge boolean attribute to write to.

 ## UV Existing Seams

 !!! info "Geometry Nodes only"

-This is the logic used by every ***Detect Existing*** UV seam option as it's own node.
+This node contains the logic behind every ***Detect Existing*** UV seam option.
 This will only detect seams if there is a gap in UV space, it cannot detect unwelded UVs or the seam attribute.